-- If your controller is configured to control Chlorine, you will have the following options: - Sanitizer Chemical (Op): Sets the sanitizer chemical name (Chlorine or Bromine). - i This option controls what chemical name the controller displays for the ppm Input and the primary sanitization/oxidizing chemical. - ▶ Control Input Src (Op): This option is only available if the controller is configured for ppm.
-Choose between ORP and ppm to use as the primary control input for the sanitizer feed. - i If the ppm Input is selected and the ppm Input source is set to probe, chlorine control is disabled while the ppm interlock timer is running. - If the ppm Input is selected and the ppm Input source is set to calculated, the controller still controls off of ORP, but the ORP set point is calculated by the controller based on the ppm set point, the pH set point, and the ppm calibration.
-Modification of any one of those three values will result in a new ORP set point. - ▶ Control Type (Op): Choose from On/Off or Time Base Proportional control. - In general, if you are using a motor driven chemical feeder then you should choose the On/Off option.
+- Sanitizer Chemical (Op): Sets the sanitizer chemical name (Chlorine or Bromine). - This option controls what chemical name the controller displays for the Cl inputs and the primary sanitization/oxidizing chemical. - ➤ Control Input Src (Op): This option is only available if the free Cl Input source is set to Calculated or Probe.
+Choose between ORP and free Cl to use as the primary control input for the sanitizer feed. - If the free Cl Input is selected and the free Cl Input source is set to probe, ORP is still used for control while the free Cl interlock timer is running. - If the free Cl Input is selected and the free Cl Input source is set to calculated, the controller still controls off of ORP, but the ORP set point is calculated by the controller based on the free Cl set point, the pH set point, and the free Cl calibration.
+Modification of any one of those three values will result in a new ORP set point. - Control Type (Op): Choose from On/Off or Time Base Proportional control. - In general, if you are using a motor driven chemical feeder then you should choose the On/Off option.
 If you are using a solenoid driven or pulsed diaphragm chemical feeder (such as Pulsatron, most LMI models or most Prominent Models), you should choose the TBP option.
 This feature helps to hold a set point and to minimize over-shoot by making a standard feeder mimic the action of more sophisticated modulating feeders. - If you choose the On/Off option, then the controller will activate the chemical feeder whenever the ORP falls below the set point and continue to feed until the ORP rises above the set point plus hysteresis at which point it will stop. - If you choose the TBP option, then the controller will activate the chemical feeder whenever the ORP falls below the set point and will feed for a percentage of the Time Base (default one minute) proportional to the offset from set point.
 For the remainder of the Time Base the feeder will be paused.
 The feeder will continue this feed and pause cycle until the controller achieves the set point plus hysteresis.
-The closer to set point, the less time the feeder is ON. - ▶ ORP Set Point (Op): This option is NOT available if using calculated ppm control.
+The closer to set point, the less time the feeder is ON.

+▶ ORP Set Point (Op): This option is NOT shown if the Control Source is set to free Cl and the free Cl Input source is set to Calculated.
 This value sets the desired level to maintain the ORP at.